Narendra Modi Backs Radical Cleric for High-Profile Post

 Another target: Mother Teresa, the late Nobel Peace Prize laureate whom Adityanath once characterized as “part of a conspiracy for [the] Christianization of India.”

-The 44 year old, who was born Ajay Mohan Bisht, had warmer words for President Donald Trump’s controversial initial travel ban restricting immigration from seven Muslim majority countries back in January.
+The 44-year-old, who was born Ajay Mohan Bisht, had warmer words for President Donald Trump’s controversial initial travel ban restricting immigration from seven Muslim-majority countries back in January.
 “Similar action is needed to contain terror activities in this country,” he said when the executive order was first announced.

-Now, he is in charge of a territory that is home to some 220 million people—around 40 million of whom are minority Muslims.
+Now, he is in charge of a territory that is home to some 220 million people — around 40 million of whom are minority Muslims.

 The day after the results from UP and a handful of smaller states were announced, Modi said a “new India is on the horizon” and reiterated his commitment to economic development.
-On Mar 20., an editorial in the local Indian Express newspaper said Adityanath’s swearing in as UP chief minister on Sunday was a “tragic let-down” of the inclusive tone of Modi’s speech.
+On March 20, an editorial in the Indian Express newspaper said Adityanath’s swearing-in as UP chief minister on Sunday was a “tragic letdown” of the inclusive tone of Modi’s speech.

 “More than why, the question is: What next?” it asked.
 “Until yesterday, the BJP’s fig leaf was that hate talk was a speech bubble of the marginal and the fringe.
 That fringe is now in charge of India’s most populous and politically crucial state.”